spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/data-imports/howto-import-warehouse-data.md

     console data:import
     ```

-The imported data should appear in the Back Office, on the *Warehouses* page.
+The imported data appears in the Back Office, on the *Warehouses* page.
 For more information about how to manage the warehouses, see [Managing warehouses](/docs/scos/user/back-office-user-guides/{{site.version}}/administration/warehouses/managing-warehouses.html).